MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 [^1]: There are [digital logic simulators](https://wiki.nesdev.com/w/index.php/Visual_2C02) created from special photographs of the CPU.
 These are not more accurate than a correctly-implemented cycle-accurate emulator, but are useful debugging tools to determine what the correct behavior should be.
 There are [rare cases](http://visual6502.org/wiki/index.php?title=6502_Opcode_8B_%28XAA,_ANE%29) where even this is not enough to explain the precise behavior of the CPU, but no published NES games make use of this detail.
 [^2]: The visible part of the emulator only depends on SDL, and the headless version might not even need the standard library.
 So it should be possible to port it to [exotic platforms](https://www.michaelburge.us/2017/09/10/injecting-shellcode-to-speed-up-amazon-redshift.html).
+[^3]: My emulator actually uses quite a few [`Box`](https://doc.rust-lang.org/std/boxed/struct.Box.html) objects.
+Mostly this isn't to allocate memory, but to assign data a fixed memory location so I can safely take mutable pointers to it.
+I think all dynamic allocation is removable except for the choice of mapper when loading a cartridge.
+Since each game can have different components inside, dynamic allocation seems necessary there.
+[^4]: See this video on [Reverse Emulation](https://www.youtube.com/watch?v=ar9WRwCiSr0).
+It's possible to put a modern processor inside an NES cartridge to do some neat tricks.
+[^5]: I haven't confirmed with the digital logic simulator that the 7 clock cycles map precisely to the 7 actions I mentioned.
+It's an educated guess that serves to illustrate the difference between instructions and clock cycles.
+[^6]: These numbers are simplified and assume the NTSC video standard.
+NES consoles sold in regions that use the PAL standard have slightly different timings to generate video.
+Even/odd frames may take an extra clock cycle.
+Refer to the Nesdev Wiki for exact timing details.